bsnman/text-adventure-game/README.md

 You can navigate using the on-screen arrow buttons or with your keyboard.
 Both the arrow keys and the classic `W`, `A`, `S`, `D` keys trigger movement between rooms.

+## Features

+This project aims to grow into a full text adventure experience.
+The following features are currently planned:

+- Interactive exploration of rooms and locations.
+- Inventory management for picking up and using items.
+- Character interaction including conversations with NPCs.
+- Detailed character stats such as health, strength, agility and experience.
+- Quests and objectives that guide the story.
+- Turn-based RPG battle system with player and enemy stats, critical hits and rewards.
+- Save and load support.
+- Map of visited rooms drawn on a canvas.

 ## License

 MIT